railsware/mailtrap-n8n/README.md

 4. Agree to the risks of using community nodes
 5. Select Install

+### n8n Cloud
+If you're using [n8n Cloud](https://cloud.n8n.io/), the Mailtrap node is available out of the box.
+Simply search for "Mailtrap" in the node library when building your workflows.

 ### Manual Installation
 Alternatively, you can install the node manually using one of these methods: